philippkueng/philippkueng.github.com/_drafts/2015-04-26-deploy-a-phoenix-application-on-heroku.markdown

 ## Compile the assets

-Now that we have multiple buildpacks we need to tell the Node.js buildpack to run the `postinstall` hook after all the dependencies are installed.
+Now that we have multiple buildpacks we need to tell the Node.js one to run the `postinstall` hook after all the dependencies are installed.
 Just add the `scripts` part to your `package.json` and you're all set for Heroku to run the `brunch build` command.

 ```json
 # package.json